mbernste/mbernste.github.io/_posts/eulers_constant.md

 $$f(x) := a^x$$

 for some constant $a$.
-Exponential functions are do not only grow, but their _growth_ grows.
+Exponential functions do not only grow, but their _growth_ also grows.
 They look like the following:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/exponential.png" alt="drawing" width="400"/></center>